ghiscoding/remove-glob/README.md

 ### Command Line

-A `remove` binary is available, it accepts an optional `--cwd` value and a list of paths to delete **or** a `--glob` pattern.
+A `remove` binary is available, it takes 1 or more file/directory paths to be removed or any other options shown below (you can use an optional `--glob` pattern instead of paths).

 ```
 Usage:
   remove [files..] [options]  Remove all items recursively

 Positionals:
   files               directories or files to remove                                    [string]

 Options:
       --cwd           Directory to resolve from (default ".")                           [string]
-      --glob          Glob patterns to find which files/directories to remove          [string]
-      --dryRun        Show which files would be deleted but without actually deleting  [boolean]
+      --dryRun        Show which files would be deleted but without actually deletin... [boolean]
+      --glob          Glob pattern to find which files/directories to remove            [string]
+      --stat          Show the stats of the removed items                               [boolean]
       --verbose       If true, will log more information about the removal process      [boolean]
-      --stat          Show the stats of the removed items                              [boolean]

 Default options:
   -h, --help          Show help                                                         [boolean]
   -v, --version       Show version number                                               [boolean]
 ```

 remove files or directories.
 Note: on Windows globs must be **double quoted**, everybody else can quote however they please.